RADICI ERRANTI/

 Born in northern Italy to Italian-Japanese parents, I was never exposed to Japanese culture while growing up.
 At a certain point in my life, I felt a deep need to connect with my Japanese heritage.
 This longing inspired my Master’s Thesis project.

 “Radici Erranti” is a visual project that investigates the topic of biracial identity and explores my Japanese roots through the tool of photography.
-The final product is a book designed to reflect the core theme of my project: the dual nature of my heritage.
+The final product is a book designed to offer a “double reading” experience - from left to right and from right to left - to reflect the dual nature of my heritage, a blend of both Eastern and Western cultures.